mIRC-Scripters/mirckb/docs/source/commands/perform.rst

 /perform
 ========

-The /perform command enables or disables the perform section in the options (ALT + O > Connect)
+The /perform command enables or disables the perform section in the options (:menuselection:`Tools --> Options --> Connect`)

 Synopsis
 --------